rehan-code/Game-Library-Web-App/README.md

-# W24 CIS*4250 Team 8 Sprint 4
+# W24 CIS*4250 Team 8 Sprint 5
-Team Lead: Thulasi Jothiravi
+Team Lead: Nour Tayem

 ## Authors
  Harir Al-Rubaye, Nour Tayem, Thulasi Jothiravi, Rehan Nagoor Mohideen, Harikrishan Singh, and Ivan Odiel Magtangob

 ## Contents of this file
  * Description
  * Visuals
  * Requirements
  * Installation
  * Usage (Local Development)

-## Description
+## Description [NEW]
-During Sprint 3, the team focused on updating the game functionality, which was renamed to "I - Spot".
+During Sprint 5, the team focused on updating the game functionality.
 Several features and improvements were implemented:

-1. **New Levels**: The game now features additional levels, enhancing the gameplay experience and providing more challenges for players.

-2. **Custom Images**: Visuals have been revamped with custom images, enhancing the overall aesthetic appeal and uniqueness of the game.

-3. **Unit Tests**: Unit tests have been integrated into the codebase to ensure robustness and reliability, allowing for smoother development and maintenance cycles.

-4. **Linting Issues**: Various linting issues were addressed and fixed, improving code quality and consistency across the project.

-5. **Updated UI/Frontend**: The user interface and frontend elements, including the game over screen, have been updated for improved usability and visual coherence.

-6. **Fullscreen Option**: A fullscreen option has been added to provide players with a more immersive gaming experience and greater flexibility in how they engage with the game.

-7. **User Testing**: User testing to gather feedback, making sure our app is user-friendly, functions properly, and engages users by meeting their expectations effortlessly.
-We follow our User Testing Script for consistency (can be found in _'user_testing/user_test_script.txt'_).
-Results from Sprint 4 are detailed below.

-These enhancements represent significant progress in refining the "I - Spot" game, making it more engaging, visually appealing, and user-friendly.
+1. **Hint button**: In both the games a hint button was added.
+This button generates a corresponding hint to the level when playing 'i-spot'games.

+2. **Hint I-spot**: The hint button generates a corresponding hint to the level when playing 'i-spot'games.

+3. **Hint Hangman**: The hint button in the game produces a brief explanation on the word the user is trying to guess.

+4. **Seceret Page**: There is a secret page that user reaches by finding the 3 clues spread throughout the website.

+5. **Secrets**: A secret word is added on the homepage, gameoverpage and about us page.
+These are stored in cokkies and changed each time the webpage reloads.

+6. **See word if u lose hangman**:Now you can see the words on the game over screen after you lose the hangman game.

 ## Visuals

-### [NEW] Hangman Game Menu
+### Hangman Game Menu
 |                   Game Start Page                    |                         Game Menu                          |
 | :--------------------------------------------------: | :--------------------------------------------------------: |
 | ![starting_game](html/images/screens/hangman_game.png) | ![select_stage](html/images/screens/hangman_menu.png) |

-### [NEW] Hangman Game (Different Stages)
+### Hangman Game (Different Stages)
 |                         Easy Level                         |                       Medium Level                        |
 | :-----------------------------------------------------: | :--------------------------------------------------: |
 | ![stage_1](html/images/screens/hangman_easy.png) | ![stage_2](html/images/screens/hangman_medium.png) |